 Google Sheets provides a free, collaborative environment to manage most of your database needs, and with Google’s goal to eventually reach 85-90% functionality of Office products, the switch is a little easier to swallow (Business Insider).
 When I first started with Vendasta I had used Google Sheets a handful of times and stumbled over the switch.
+Google sheets vs Excel became a huge internal struggle for me, but I got through it.
 Let me share with you a few tips I learned the hard way, so your breakup can be a little smoother than mine.

 When Google Sheets don’t appear to have the same functionality as Excel, check the Add-ons section of the tool bar.
 If you’re experiencing a road bump, there is a good chance someone else has as well, and has already created a solution!
 There are a lot of really impressive things you can do with Add-ons, depending on what you’re using the program for, but here are a few basic ones to start with:

 What is it: This tool creates separate columns for when you want to divide first name and last name.
 A few clicks and your whole 5,000 row sheet is magically cleaner!

 Pros: Huge time saver, makes your sheets look much cleaner and even those scared of formulas can capitalize on its amazing powers.